Putin sets partial mobilization in Russia, threatens enemies | Headlines

 - Country:

-Russian President Vladimir Putin on Wednesday announced a partial mobilisation in Russia as the war in Ukraine reaches nearly seven months and Moscow loses ground on the battlefield.
+Russian President Vladimir Putin announced a partial mobilization in Russia as the war in Ukraine reaches nearly seven months and Moscow loses ground on the battlefield.
 Putin also warned the West that "it's not a bluff" and that Russia would use all the means at its disposal to protect its territory.

-The total number of reservists drafted in the partial mobilization is 300,000, officials said.
+The total number of reservists to be called up is 300,000, officials said.

 Putin accused the West of engaging in "nuclear blackmail" and noted "statements of some high-ranking representatives of the leading NATO states about the possibility of using nuclear weapons of mass destruction against Russia."
 "To those who allow themselves such statements regarding Russia, I want to remind you that our country also has various means of destruction, and for separate components and more modern than those of NATO countries, and when the territorial integrity of our country is threatened, to protect Russia and our people, we will certainly use all the means at our disposal," Putin said.